PenguinCabinet/Oppai_benchmark/Readme_en.md

 > [!IMPORTANT]
 > This software does not endorse discrimination against women, sexual exploitation, or the denial of women's self-determination.
 >
 > This software is not good from a social moral point of view, but even if I delete it, OSINT will immediately reveal that I created it, so I will continue to release it.
-I am currently reflecting on this.
+Looking back, I am reflecting on this.
+(Update: January 14, 2025)

 <details>
 <summary>⚠️NSFW⚠️</summary>